arillo/silverstripe-jqueryformvalidator/README.md

 		RequiredFields::create(....)
 	);

+### JQueryValidation::create($form, $config)
+Expects a form and an optional config array, which overrides values from the base config.
+Take a look into JQueryValidation::$base_config for available key / value pairs.

+	JQueryValidation::create(
+		$form,
+		array(
+			'validator' => array(
+				'errorElement' => 'div'
+			)
+			...
+			..
+			.
+		)
+	);

 ### JQueryValidation->generate()
 For automated creation use:

 	// This will inspect all form fields and add their validation methods.
-	// It also will add required checks provided by form's RequiredFields.
+	// It also will add required checks provided by the form's RequiredFields.
 	JQueryValidation::create($form)->generate();

 	// It is also possible to provide custom error messages and behaviour through passing a config array like this: